Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Results

 \subsection{Task 1: Function Calling (BFCL)}

-\paragraph{Token efficiency and cost.} Compiled AI incurs a one-time 9,600-token generation cost and zero execution tokens thereafter (Table~\ref{tab:token-results}).
+\paragraph{Token efficiency and cost.} Compiled AI incurs a one-time 9,600-token generation cost and zero runtime tokens in the control plane thereafter (Table~\ref{tab:token-results}).
 Break-even against direct LLM occurs at $n^* \approx 17$ transactions.
 At 1,000 transactions, compiled AI uses 57$\times$ fewer tokens than direct LLM and 84$\times$ fewer than AutoGen.
-At 1M transactions/month, total cost of ownership is \$555 vs.\ \$22,000 for direct LLM---a 40$\times$ cost ratio (Table~\ref{tab:cost-results}).
+At 1M transactions/month, total cost of ownership is \$555 vs.\ \$22,000 for direct LLM, a 40$\times$ cost ratio (Table~\ref{tab:cost-results}).

-\paragraph{Latency and consistency.} Compiled AI executes at 4.5ms P50 (vs.\ 2,004ms for direct LLM, a 450$\times$ improvement) with near-zero jitter (10.5ms vs.\ 1,123ms).
+\paragraph{Latency and consistency.} Compiled AI executes at 4.5ms P50 on BFCL function-calling (vs.\ 2,004ms for direct LLM, a 450$\times$ improvement) with near-zero jitter (10.5ms vs.\ 1,123ms).
 It empirically achieves 100\% reproducibility and zero output entropy; runtime inference shows 95\% reproducibility due to model variance at temperature=0, consistent with \citet{atil2024nondeterminism}.

-\paragraph{Reliability and validation.} Task completion is 96\% (384/400).
-All 16 failures are compilation-time failures---once successfully compiled, workflows execute with 100\% reliability.
-Validation pipeline first-pass rates are 100\% through syntax and execution stages; 96\% at the accuracy gate reflects cases where generated code executed correctly but did not match expected outputs.
-These failures are detectable before deployment, unlike runtime inference errors.
-This compile-time detection is meaningful: without the accuracy validation gate, the 4\% of semantically-incorrect workflows would deploy as artifacts with 100\% execution success but wrong outputs---silent failures invisible to operators.
-Multi-stage validation converts these into detectable compile-time failures, achieving 100\% deployed-workflow reliability at the cost of a 4\% compilation failure rate (simulated ablation).
+\paragraph{Reliability and validation.} Task completion is 96\% (384/400); all 16 failures are compilation-time failures, so successfully compiled BFCL workflows execute with 100\% reliability.
+Validation pipeline first-pass rates are 100\% through syntax and execution stages; the 96\% accuracy gate catches semantically-incorrect outputs that would otherwise deploy with 100\% execution success but wrong values, silent failures invisible to operators.
+Multi-stage validation converts these into detectable compile-time failures, achieving 100\% deployed reliability at the cost of a 4\% compilation failure rate (simulated ablation).